holographicSol/Detectionator/README.md

 Detectionator (Object Detection Studio using ImageAI)

-Object Detection Studio leverages a highly modified and upgraded version of the original ImageAI to facilitate image detection in videos and live camera feeds.
+Detectionator is an Object Detection Studio for ImageAI, using a highly modified version of the original ImageAI.

+This software is a toolkit for training models annotating/auto-annotating images from videos/cameras and ultimately detection of objects with target events that can be triggered upon target detection using YOLOv3 or a custom model.

 Detection, auto-annotation, manual annotation, training.
 Teach it what anything is, even aliens and UAPs and setup corresponding target events.